Kalixo-Labs/kalixolabs.com/content/services/biophysical_modeling.md

 heroBackground: 'services/comp_chem.jpeg'
 ---

-Modeling of proteins and ligands for energetic calculations and dynamical interactions.
+Modeling of proteins and ligands for energetic calculations and dynamical interactions to provide binding site preference, thermodynamic properties, and elucidate catalytic pathways.